-• In the Index field, you specify the new number of the copied profile.
+In the Index field, you specify the new number of the copied profile.

+Possible values:

+1..32

-The device adds the table row.
+When you click the Ok button, the device adds the table row.
 The device assigns the number specified in the Index field to the table row.